-Camille is a little Pekingese-mix dog with saucer-huge brown eyes.
+Camille is an adorable Tibetan Spaniel with huge brown eyes.

 Gentle and kind, he was obviously someone's pet for the first few years of his life.

 Tibetan Spaniels are a firmly established part of Chinese heritage dating back to the time of the emperors - beloved companions of their masters and revered in the palaces.